RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Shevill v Builders Licensing Board (1982) 146 CLR 620
       - [A valid contract] may be repudiated if one party renounces his liabilities under it – if he evinces an intention no longer to be bound by the contract
     - Laurinda Pty Ltd v Capalaba Park Shopping Centre Pty Ltd (1989) 166 CLR 623
-      - ‘A right in one party to rescind a contract will arise when the other party repudiates a contract generally, but it may also arise when the other party repudiates a term of the contract.
+      - 'A right in one party to rescind a contract will arise when the other party repudiates a contract generally, but it may also arise when the other party repudiates a term of the contract.
-      - A right to rescind depends on the importance of the term repudiated.’
+      - A right to rescind depends on the importance of the term repudiated.'
 (641-642, Brennan J)
   - REPUDIATION / BREACH COMPARED
     - Breach
       - 1. There must be a breach of a term.